Title: | Using CF-Compliant Calendars with Climate Projection Data |

 there is, however, no guarantee that the factor is ordered as multiple

 objects may have been merged out of order.
+For most processing with

-If the epoch
+If the era

 parameter is specified, either as a vector of years to include